Friend-Based Ranking: Introduction

 We then characterize the sparsest network which satisfies this property.
 When the number of individuals is odd, this is the ``friendship network" of \citet*{erdos1966problem}, the only network in which every pair of individuals has only one common friend.
 This network, also known as the windmill, has one individual as a hub who connects all other individuals who form pairs.
 When the number of individuals is even, this is a variant of the windmill in which one of the ``sails'' contains three individuals instead of two.
-In this network, one individual---the hub---is responsible for a large number of comparisons.
+This network, while being sparse in the number of required comparisons, is very asymmetric and places a huge burden on one individual---the hub---who is responsible for a large number of comparisons.

 We then turn our attention to societies which are not completely informative.
 We generalize our main theorem to show that the planner can construct an ex post incentive-compatible and efficient mechanism if and only if every pair of friends has a friend in common.
-Since the necessity argument of this theorem stems from the planner's difficulty in punishing conflicting self-comparisons, we also analyze mechanisms when self-comparisons are discarded.
+Following the terminology of \cite{jackson2012social}, every link must be ``supported" by a link to a third individual.\footnote{In \cite{jackson2012social}, this architecture is needed to support cooperation in a repeated model of favor exchange.
+The reason for which this architecture emerges in our setting is very different.} This requirement is different from the condition in completely informative societies, where all pairs of individuals (not necessarily linked) must be observed by a third individual.